-With that said, whether you're dealing with an issue of problematic eating or not, eliminating entire food groups can be damaging to your health as you may be depriving your body of essential nutrients and vitamins.
+With that said, whether you're dealing with an issue of problematic eating or not, eliminating entire food groups without the supervision of a doctor or dietitian might be damaging to your health, as you may risk depriving your body of essential nutrients and vitamins.

 "The consequences of orthorexia, like any eating disorder, can include nutrient deficiencies and resultant malnutrition," Moskovitz says.